While cleaning out a closet, I found a five page memoir my mother had written about the home where she lived as a child.

 Like a prodigal son, I returned to the loving embrace of my home to heal after a relationship I had in college went sour.

-A house can be destroyed by fire, a hurricane, or a tornado.
-We can sell houses.
+Houses can be destroyed by fire, a hurricane, or a tornado.
+We can sell and buy houses.
+We can live in them or we can rent them to others.
 We can move to a new town, a new state, or a new country.

 But, my parents taught me that a home is forever!